fenago/machine-learning/lab_guides/lab_5.md

 return weights, bias
 ```

-We’ll test our code in the same dataset that we used in Chapter 4.
+We’ll test our code in the same dataset that we used in Lab 4.
 The code for loading our
 small dataset is below, and the plot of the dataset is in Figure 5.11.

 ```